 * Schaeuble says wants deal on bank supervision by Christmas

-* France, Germany advance towards compromise on scope of ECB
+* France, Germany advance towards compromise on scope of ECB role

 * Sweden’s Borg warns banking union could split Europe